-Food and Drink
+Food and drink

-Do not have anything to eat for 6 hours, or drink for 2 hours before your operation.
+Do not have anything to eat for 6 hours before your operation.
 This includes mints, chewing gum or sweets.

+You can sip water up to 2 hours before your operation.
 If your mouth is dry or uncomfortable, please ask the nurses for a mouthwash.